Back to Living Real Change

 2. Use lukewarm water and limit bath or shower time.
 Prolonged hot water or long showers and baths strip essential oils from your skin.
 Limit your bath or shower time to about 10 minutes or less.

-3. Avoid strong or fragranced soaps.
+3. Avoid strong or fragrant soaps.
 “These are the most capable of stripping oils from your skin and can leave your skin dry and irritated,” Dr. Harvey says.
 "Use a gentle cleanser like Aveeno or Cetaphil.”

 4. Avoid hot tubs and use blow dryers conservatively.
 Since overheating is a risk factor for eczema, anything you can do to stay cool may help minimize symptoms.

 5. Moisturize with fragrance-free products after a bath or shower.
-Pat the skin to damp and then apply moisturizer.
+Pat the skin damp and then apply moisturizer.

 6. When shaving, wet the skin first and apply a fragrance-free shaving gel.
 Wait for 30 seconds before you begin shaving, then shave in the direction of the hair growth, not against it.